Bessie Abott: Biography

-After leaving the Paris Opera, Abott was committed to the Metropolitan Opera in New York City from 1906–1908.
+After leaving the Paris Opera, Abott was committed to the Metropolitan Opera in New York City from 1906 to 1908.
 She made her Met debut as Mimì in Puccini's La boheme under the baton of conductor Arturo Vigna on January 20, 1906.
 Other roles she sang with the Met included Gilda in Verdi's Rigoletto, Juliette in Gounod's Roméo et Juliette, Lady Harriet in Flotow's Martha, Marguerite in Gounod's Faust, Micaela in Bizet's Carmen, and Violetta in Verdi's La Traviata.
 Her final performance with the Met was as Philine in an out-of-town performance of Thomas' Mignon on April 24, 1908 in Chicago.

 During her years at the Met, Abott also occasionally performed in concerts and operas in other American cities.
 She notably sang in a production of Carmen with Enrico Caruso in San Francisco's Grand Opera House the night before the 1906 San Francisco earthquake.
 After leaving the Met she returned to Europe where she appeared in operas in Lisbon, Monte Carlo, Paris, and Petrograd.
 In 1910–1911 she toured the United States with her own opera company starring in a production of La boheme.
 Her final performance was as Janet in a 1913 revival of Reginald De Koven's Robin Hood in New York.

 Abott married sculptor and poet Waldo Story in 1912 and retired from her career.
 She was widowed in 1915.
 She died in 1919, at the age of 40, "after an illness of several years."